R Designs & Ingredients

 If you use a washcloth or exfoliant (Loofa) to lather the soap.
 We reccomend that you always use your hands to lather your handmade soaps.

-If one person primarily uses the bar, and showers daily, keeps the soap bar free from water, your soap bar should easily last for about a month and much longer if you only use our facial soap bars, like our DETOX - Activated Charcoal Soap Bars.
+If one person primarily uses the bar, and showers daily, keeps the soap bar free from water after use, your soap bar should easily last for about a month and much longer.
+Remember, our soaps are all natural WITHOUT any preservatives!

 HOW TO CARE FOR NATURAL SOAP BARS: